 We account for uncertainty in income taxes in accordance with accounting guidance on income taxes.
 The guidance provides that a tax benefit from an uncertain tax position may be recognized when it is more likely than not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits.
 Income tax positions must meet a more-likely-than-not recognition threshold at the effective date to be recognized upon the adoption of accounting guidance on income taxes and in subsequent periods.
 This guidance also addresses measurement, derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-See Note 10.
-"Income Taxes" for additional information.
+(See Note 10.
+"Income Taxes".)

 Net income per share.
 Basic net income per share is computed using the weighted-average number of ordinary shares outstanding during the period.
 Diluted net income per share is computed using the weighted-average number of ordinary shares and potentially dilutive share equivalents outstanding during the period.
-Diluted shares outstanding includes the dilutive effect of in-the-money options, restricted share units, or RSUs, and employee share purchase rights under the Avago Technologies Limited Employee Share Purchase Plan, or ESPP.
+Diluted shares outstanding includes the dilutive effect of in-the-money options, market-based share options, restricted share units, or RSUs, and employee share purchase rights under the Avago Technologies Limited Employee Share Purchase Plan, or ESPP.
 The dilutive effect of such equity awards is calculated based on the average share price for each fiscal period using the treasury stock method.
-Under the treasury stock method, the amount the employee must pay for exercising stock options and to purchase shares under the ESPP, the amount of compensation cost for future service that the Company has not yet recognized, and the amount of tax benefits that would be recorded in additional paid-in capital when the award becomes deductible are collectively assumed to be used to repurchase shares.
+Under the treasury stock method, the amount the employee must pay for exercising stock options and to purchase shares under the ESPP, the amount of compensation cost for future service that the Company has not yet recognized, and the amount of tax benefits that would be recorded in ordinary shares when the equity awards become deductible for income tax purposes are collectively assumed to be used to repurchase ordinary shares.
+The dilutive effect of market-based share options are included when the market conditions have been met.

-Diluted net income per share for fiscal years 2012, 2011 and 2010 excluded the potentially dilutive effect of weighted average options to purchase 2 million, 1 million and 5 million ordinary shares, respectively, as their effect was antidilutive.
+Diluted net income per share for fiscal years 2013, 2012 and 2011 excluded the potentially dilutive effect of weighted average equity awards (options, RSUs, and ESPP rights) to purchase 2 million, 2 million and 1 million ordinary shares, respectively, as their effect was antidilutive.

 The following is a reconciliation of the numerators and denominators of the basic and diluted net income per share computations for the periods presented (in millions, except per share data):

-Year Ended
+Fiscal Year Ended

-October 28, 2012 October 30, 2011 October 31, 2010
+Novem ber 3, 2013 October 28, 2012 Octob er 30, 2011

 Net income (Numerator):

-Net income \$ 563 \$ 552 \$ 415
+Net income \$ 552 \$ 563 \$ 552

-Shares (Denominator):
+Shares (Denominator): -

-Basic weighted average ordinary shares outstanding 245 245 238
+Basic weighted average ordinary shares outstanding 247 245 245

 Add: Incremental shares for:

-Dilutive effect of share options, RSUs, and ESPP rights 5 7 8
+Dilutive effect of share options, RSUs, and ESPP rights 5 5 7

-Shares used in diluted computation 250 252 246
+Shares used in diluted computation 252 250 252

 Net income per share:

-Basic:

-Net income per share \$ 2.30 \$ 2.25 \$ 1.74
+Basic \$ 2.23 \$ 2.30 \$ 2.25

-Diluted:

-Net income per share \$ 2.25 \$ 2.19 \$ 1.69
+Diluted \$ 2.19 \$ 2.25 \$ 2.19